 So what does all of this mean for you?

+So HRA vs HSA: which is best for you?
 Both options are worth considering amongst standard benefits offerings.
 Smaller employers, in particular, can offer an HRA instead of traditional health insurance.
 However, if you are able to offer health insurance and employees can select an HDHP, providing a pre-tax HSA is an excellent option.

 Smaller businesses looking to attract and retain top talent, yet are unable to afford ACA-compliant health insurance, should consider HRAs and HSAs.
 It allows you the ability to offer reimbursement or savings options to offset health expenses for your staff and their families.